Canvas Tutorial: an arc is defined by two angles

 context.arc(150, 75, 70, 0, Math.PI, true);

-How to define the angles of an arc
+How to define angles of the arc

 The angle has a real value ranging from 0 to 2 times PI, that is expressed in JavaScript by 2 * Math.PI.